 - to the OSC

-- to a recognized self-regulatory organization like the Investment Industry Regulatory Organization of Canada (IIROC) or the Mutual Fund Dealers Association (MFDA), or
+- to a recognized self-regulatory organization like the New Self-Regulatory Organization of Canada (New SRO) or its predecessors, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA), or

 - to a law enforcement agency

 The Acts also void certain provisions of contractual agreements between employers and employees designed to silence whistleblowers from reporting securities-related misconduct.

 “The Commission expects that employees be free to raise concerns about potential breaches of Ontario securities law without fear of adverse impacts on their employment.”